zen-mod/ZEN/docs/dynamic_dialog.md

 A slider control with an attached edit box which can both be used to change the value.

+A percentage slider sub-type exists for this control type - `SLIDER:PERCENT`.
+When this sub-type is used, the value displayed in the edit box will be multiplied by 100 and be suffixed by a percent sign.
+The returned value will still be within the min and max values (ideally 0 to 1) and the decimals argument is not necessary.

 **Control Specific Argument(s):**

 - 0: Minimum value &lt;NUMBER&gt;